wmglab-duke/ascent/README.md

         - logic for fascicle representation from folder structures
         - general model geometry validation, particularly wrt electrodes (specific to each)

+* **Friday, Sept.
+20, 2019** Extracting potentials from solved models, saving to file, and successfully loading for use in Python (for Both)

-* NEURON-interfacing code (to interface with preexisting NEURON code written in Hoc) to build launch files for simulations... (eventually translate NEURON into Python?)
+* **Monday, Sept.
+30** NEURON-interfacing Python code (to interface with preexisting NEURON code written in Hoc) to build launch files for simulation (for Both)
+    - Write `LaunchSim###.hoc`
+    - Build simulation folder structure
+    - Streamline simulation indexing
+    - Upload to Cluster and confirm successful simulation

 * Efficient saving of program states, split into higher-level nerve geometries (derived from mask data) and fiber information (metadata and coordinates for extracting electric potentials)